Zelai/z1/README.md

 project, python practising,...) than making a real bot.

-update: winner of lighthouses ai contest 2014
+version 0.8 winner of lighthouses ai contest 2014